 Budgeting allows you to know how much you can afford to spend and keeping a tab on your spending lets you figure out your next move.

-It’s all about writing down the amount of money you can afford to spend on Christmas gifts so that you don’t end up without money for Christmas.
+It’s all about writing down the amount of money you can afford for holiday gifts so that you don’t end up without money for Christmas.

 Once you have created a budget, you can move to shopping.